kalessil/phpinspectionsea/docs/DEVELOPERS.md

 ## Configuring GitHub Task Integration

-You can easily configure IntelliJ to fetch task from GitHub:
+You can configure IntelliJ to fetch task from GitHub:

 1. Settings | Tasks | Servers
 2. Add server with relevant data: